vvvv/vvvv-sdk/vvvv45/girlpower/The Next Generation/IO/Networking/2_Remote Audio Player Example/00_Readme.txt

 - pure data
 - vvvv

-Please start the control-osc-vvvv.v4p to have the controls over the different players.
+Please start the 01_control-osc-vvvv.v4p to have the controls over the different players.
-These players can be placed on different machines, you just need to update the IP-addresses and port numbers.
+These players can be placed on different machines, you just need to update the IP-address and the port number.